-The closing date for DSA applications for session 2016-2017 is 31st March 2017 for courses that start between 1st August 2016 and 31st March 2017.
-For courses that start between 1st April 2017 and 31st July 2017, we will accept DSA applications up to 3 months after the course start date.
+The closing date for DSA applications for session 2017-2018 is 31st March 2018 for courses that start between 1st August 2017 and 31st March2018.
+For courses that start between 1st April 2018 and 31st July2018, we will accept DSA applications up to 3 months after the course start date.

-We will not normally accept applications for DSA received after the closing date, however, we can consider late applications on an exceptional basis.
-Please see the section on exceptions on page 23 for more information.
+We will not normally accept applications for DSA received after the closing date; however, we can consider late applications on an exceptional basis.
+Please see the section on exceptions on page 27 for more information.

-Applying for DSA - applications received near the end of a course or academic vear
+Applying for DSA - applications received near the end of a course or academic year (back to index)